-28. Maintenance/Operating Procedures - At all times, including periods of start-up, shutdown, soot blowing, and malfunction, the permittee shall, to the extent practicable, maintain and operate the affected source, including associated monitoring devices and air pollution control equipment, in a manner consistent with good air pollution control practices for minimizing emissions.
+28. Maintenance/Operating Procedures - At all times, including periods of start-up, shutdown, soot blowing, and malfunction, the permittee shall, to the extent practicable, maintain and operate the affected source, including associated air pollution control equipment, in a manner consistent with good air pollution control practices for minimizing emissions.